Beat Junkies: History

 The group was established in 1992 by J. Rocc.
-The original members included Curse, Rhettmatic, Melo-D, Icy Ice, Symphony, & What?!.
+The original members included Curse, DJ Rhettmatic, Melo-D, Icy Ice, Symphony, & What?!.
 Shortkut, D-Styles, Havik, and Tommy Gun (who joined in late 1992) were later added.
 DJ Babu joined the Junkies by late 1993; the newest member is currently Mr. Choc, who was added to the crew in early 1996.

 The BeatJunkies have launched their own membership based record pool in the spring of 2014, curated by members of the crew, which provides exclusive cuts and edits at www.beatjunkies.com.

 Following the launch of the record pool, the Beat Junkies clothing line also was set into motion late 2014, which aimed at music lovers and enthusiasts alike.
 Celebrity influencers such as comedian Russell Peters, Chef Roy Choi, Radio Personality Rikki Martinez a.k.a.
 Letty, and artist AntiGirl have been featured in the 2014 Beat Junkie lookbook.

 At the top of 2015, "Beat Junkie Radio" began airing on Dash Radio.
 The station is curated and hosted by members DJ Babu, Mr. Choc and Rhetmattic.
 Their live show "Soundcheck" goes on air every 2nd and 4th Tuesdays of each month from 7-10pm, live sets are provided by select members of The Beat Junkie crew, and a variety of musical guests such as Egyptian Lover, Hitboy, Dom Kennedy, Anderson Paak, Knxwledge, The Alchemist and many more have been featured.

 In celebration of 25 years, the Beat Junkies have opened up their own DJ school in 2017 - the Beat Junkie Institute of Sound.
 Located in Glendale, California, the Beat Junkie Institute of Sound offers fundamental and specialized DJ courses, workshops, private instruction, and an opportunity to join their community and learn the art form of DJing "Beat Junkie Style".
 Their philosophy on teaching is not bound by genre, music style, or technology.
 They authentically approach DJing as a discipline, a fine art, a passion.
 Placing a strong emphasis on the fact that there are mechanics, techniques, and history that one must study and master to earn the title of DJ.